A Beginner’s Guide to Ski Clothing + Ski Holiday Packing List

 What Should I Wear Skiing or Snowboarding?

-What I have learnt is that a good ski outfit boils down to these two things: layers and appropriate accessories.
+What I have learnt is that a good ski or snowboard outfit boils down to two things.
+Firstly, wearing layers and secondly, wearing appropriate accessories.
 You will need while skiing or snowboarding a minimum of three layers – a base layer, a mid layer and a waterproof layer.
 Then add accessories of ski socks, gloves, headwear and eyewear and you will be all set to have fun in the snow, even on the coldest of days.
+Then add in what you will be getting up to while in the snow.
+Are you hitting the slopes to ski or snowboard?
+I ask because there is a difference between ski and snowboard jackets and ski and snowboard pants.
+I cover the differences further on in this post, but first, let’s talk about the three layers of clothing you need for your holiday in the snow.

 Three Layers of Dress for Skiing or Snowboarding